 The University of Hertfordshire are running a research study on fencing - specifically the study is “examining the effectiveness of a cooling intervention on fencing performance and recovery of body temperature between fights”.

-They are looking for participants who are male épéeists, aged 18-50; this is a unique opportunity for those eligible, with the added bonus of no additional travel.
+They are looking for participants who are épéeists, aged 18-50; this is a unique opportunity for those eligible, with the added bonus of no additional travel.

 The PhD student running the study will be visiting us on club nights, and will be able to test 2-4 people on each evening.